 - slightly increase your monthly payments after the holiday for the remainder of the mortgage

-How can I pass a mortgage holiday on to tenants?
+Passing a mortgage holiday to tenants

 Early release from tenancy agreements